fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 1 (Jan 18--22): Introductions
-There are a bunch of small set up things to do for this week.
+There are a bunch of small set-up things to do for this week, but not much reading.

 - Review the syllabus, course aims, assignments, and general plan for the semester.